How to start freelancing?

 But in my extensive experience with freelancing, the vast majority of clients are more than reasonable.

-It just comes down to setting up clear agreements and sticking to them.
+It just comes down to setting up clear agreements and sticking to them, and being flexible and being able to understand where the other party is coming from.

 How to start freelancing?